 I’ve actually tried making this dish with uncooked rice, and believe me, you want to precook the rice before stuffing the peppers.

-Meanwhile, in a large skillet, sauté onion and carrot in melted butter until tender about 4 minutes.
+Meanwhile, in a large skillet, sauté the sweet onion and carrot in melted butter until tender about 4 minutes.
 Add garlic and cook another minute.
 Remove from skillet and set aside.

 Assemble and Bake the Stuffed Peppers